 My inspiration

-I am inspired by the Earth.
-I find great joy in taking the natural materials that are provided and reconstructing them in creative, meaningful ways.
-Ultimately, I want to produce welded art and mixed media pieces that honour the natural beauty and wonder of our world.
+I am inspired by Nature.
+I find great joy in using natural materials and reconstructing them in creative, and meaningful ways.
+I produce welded art and mixed media pieces that celebrate the natural beauty and wonder of our world.
 I value sustainability and I believe that through art, we can repurpose the resources nature gives us and use them to provoke passionate, soul-stirring conversations.

 Mixed Media Art